DMould123/react-native-open-trivia-quiz/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

+### Credits 🙏

+Special thanks to Open Trivia Database for providing the quiz questions API.

 ## Author 📚

 - David Mould